 Under the guidance of Richard Dunne, and building on his experience as Headmaster of the Ashley Church of England School in Walton on Thames, we have continued to spread and share Principles of Harmony in primary school education, both with other schools and with teacher training colleges.
 A Teachers Guide to Harmony in Education has recently been published.
 The school also began the first of our Harmony and Education research projects, including a case study of the ways in which the Harmony Principles have been brought to Ashley School and what can be learnt from this.

 Under the area of Living in Harmony, a selection of essays has been gathering together, that explore principles of Harmony across a wide range of subject areas and will be used as examples of harmony in theory and in practice.

-The Harmony Project is in the process of establishing a new website, which will present each of the four main areas of work in further detail.
+The Harmony Project is in the process of establishing a new website, which will present each of the three main areas of work in further detail.